OUTBACK NAVIGATION INFORMATION SYSTEM

 It is fundamental for the owner to have a design philosophy when implementing a ONIS Geofence system as poorly designed data records can lead to unwanted and unnecessary alarms or messages.

-As the user moves further from the equator, the Geofence squares and rectangles change dimensions due to the difficulty of mapping coordinates of a sphere into two dimensional coordinates.
+As the user moves further from the equator, the geohash squares and rectangles change dimensions due to the difficulty of mapping coordinates of a sphere into two dimensional coordinates.

-At the equator, all odd character precision Geofence will be almost square, e.g.
+At the equator, all odd character precision geohash will be almost square, e.g.

 precision width x height